godak9/UFOs/README.md

 ## Results
 ### Overview of the webpage
 The Bootstrap grid system was employed to create and organize the webpage.
-When you visit the webpage, you will first see the navigation bar, the "jumbtron" header with a customized NASA photo background, the title of th article, a paragraph describing the the data.
+When a user visits the webpage, the user will first see the navigation bar, the "jumbtron" header with a customized NASA photo background, the title of the article, and a paragraph describing the the data.

 ![Screen Shot 2022-08-25 at 5 38 13 PM](https://user-images.githubusercontent.com/104794100/186774583-ef162e83-4a67-4883-b8f9-8cfe63362f40.png)

 Scrolling down will reveal the filters for the table and the table of sightings data.
-The table you will first see is the full, unfiltered table of data.
+The table the user will first see is the full, unfiltered table of data.

 ![Screen Shot 2022-08-25 at 5 45 49 PM](https://user-images.githubusercontent.com/104794100/186774843-dd34c272-6a07-4002-8d9f-f33f3c00621b.png)